Phasmophobia (video game): Hunts

-Custom difficulty
+Custom Difficulty

-In September 2022 an update was released which added the custom difficulty to the game.
+In September 2022 an update was released which added the custom difficulty to the game, with a rebalance in February 2023.
 This custom difficulty makes the player able to change certain settings to the mission.
-Changing the settings will result in a money and XP multiplier.
+Changing the settings will result in money and XP multipliers that could be more or less rewarding, depending on the difficulty of the settings.
+Changeable settings include player/ghost speed, weather, hiding places, flashlights working, Cursed Possession amounts, evidence amounts, starting sanity, and more.